-DC Release Dates: When to See DCEU Movies and HBO Max Shows
+DC Release Dates: When to See DCEU Movies and Max Shows

 Release date: Unknown

-One of the more recent DC films to go into development is this tale of six beings based on various powerful metals.
+One of the more recent pre-Gunn/Safran DC films to go into development, this is this tale of six beings based on various powerful metals.
 It’s from directors Ron Clements and John Musker (Aladdin, The Little Mermaid, and Moana), so if it happens, it’ll have an incredible pedigree.

 Zatanna